You are here

 A Comprehensive Approach to Bullying Prevention

-In Wisconsin, the state statute that addresses bullying 118.46 requires two things of public school districts: That they have an anti-bullying policy and that they share that policy with parents and guardians yearly.
-Please note that this statute does not apply to private or non-public charter schools.
+In Wisconsin, the state statute that addresses bullying (§118.46requires two things of public school districts: that they have a policy prohibiting bullying and that they share that policy with parents and guardians annually, as well as with anyone who requests a copy.
+Please note that this statute does not apply to private schools or independent charter schools.

 The state statute does not:

-• Require district to respond in a particular manner
+• Require districts to respond to bullying in a particular manner

 • Require districts to implement bullying prevention curriculum or activities